Tamerlan-Melikau/BSUIR/OAiP/LR2/README.md

 # Stack Operations in C++

-A C++ console application that implements a stack using a singly linked list and provides various operations for managing and processing stack elements.
+A C++ program that implements a stack using a singly linked list and provides various operations for managing and processing stack elements.

 ## Features